V4Fire/Client/src/components/global/g-slider/README.md

 # components/global/g-slider

-This module provides a block with [CSS scroll snap](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_scroll_snap) logic for slider
+This module provides a block with [CSS scroll snap](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_scroll_snap) logic for slider.

 ## Usage

-You can use this component using a simple block with special modifiers
+You can use this component using a simple block with special modifiers.

 ```snakeskin
 < .g-slider